Police: K9 bites ATV rider who 'drove at' officer during stop

 Officers wrestled Trammell from the ATV and he fought with them until police used a Taser on him and he was bitten by a police dog, according to the affidavit.

-Officer Luckoski was treated and released from the hospital and will return to full duty, according to a Dayton Police Department spokesperson.
+Luckoski was treated and released from a local hospital and will return to full duty, according to a Dayton police spokeswoman.